-You can get out of a toxic relationship
+You Can get Out of a Damaging Relationship

-As we’ve said, you can get out of a toxic relationship.
+As we’ve said, you can get out of a toxic or damaging relationship.
 The problem is that this won’t be a drastic or immediate change.
+There’s no timeline.
 It takes as long as it takes.

 You’ve lived under your loved one’s yoke for a long time.
 A certain dynamic has permeated deep inside you.

-- To start, you must realize that you are in a toxic relationship.
-You don’t like where you find yourself, you see with your own eyes how your partner lies to you, manipulates you, or how you are dependent on them…
+- To start, you must realize that you’re in a toxic relationship.
+You don’t like where you find yourself, you see with your own eyes how your partner lies to you, manipulates you, or how you are dependent on them, etc.

 - Once you take this big step, which isn’t as easy as it may seem, it’s time to wake up to the fact that this needs to change.